Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Modeling and Problem Formulation

-Even though CVaR methods account for low probability high impact events, they have an underlying assumption on the probability distribution of the uncertainty, i.e., the historical data used to represent $w \in \Omega_{\text{W}}$ matches the actual distribution.
+where $t$ is an optimization variable and $[.]_+=\max (.,0)$.
+Even though CVaR related methods account for low probability high impact events, they have an underlying assumption on the probability distribution of the uncertainty, i.e., the historical data used to represent $w \in \Omega_{\text{W}}$ matches the actual distribution.
 However, in many practical situations the historical data on adversarial events can be very sparse and hence may not represent the true distribution of such adversarial events.
-In such cases, distributionally robust optimization (DRO) methods have shown promise~\cite{cherukuri2020consistency,duan2018distributionally}.
-However, they do not deal with the potential conservativeness of such methods when the adversarial set is large.
-In the next section, we present a Policy-mode based framework that selects a subset of events to consider in the DRO formulation.
+In such cases, distributionally robust optimization (DRO) methods have shown promise~\cite{cherukuri2020consistency}.
+DRO methods such as the ones based on ambiguity balls consider a family of probability distributions within a certain metric in the optimization.
+By changing the radius of the ambiguity balls, the DRO formulation can be made more robust to lack of sufficient data to represent the disturbance distribution.
+However, these DRO methods do not deal with the potential conservativeness of such DRO when the adversarial set is large.
+The contribution of this paper is a Policy-mode based framework that reduces the conservativeness of DRO while at the same time accounting for the disturbances in a distributionally robust manner.
+The Policy-mode based framework achieves this by selecting a subset of disturbance events from a larger pool based on predicted risks.
+In the next section, we present the Policy-mode based framework in detail.

-\section{Policy mode framework}
+\section{Policy Mode Framework}